r15hil/r15hil.github.io/docs/books/books.md

 ## Books

+📚 The Defining Decade: Why Your Twenties Matter - Meg Jay

-📚 How to Win Friends and Influence People: Dale Carnegie
+✅ How to Win Friends and Influence People: Dale Carnegie - 3/23 👍

 ✅ Rebel Ideas: Matthew Syed - 2/23 👍